MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/perf-test/concepts-navigation.md

 ---
 # required metadata

-title: Navigation objects
+title: Navigation concepts
-description: This topic provides information about using navigation objects to simplify the discoverability of test data generation methods.
+description: This topic provides information about using navigation to simplify the discoverability of test data generation methods.
 author: MichaelFruergaardPontoppidan
 manager: AnnBe
 ms.date: 03/27/2019